MediaSavvy/MediaSavvy/Wiki/Security.md

 ::: danger  Be on the lookout for RTL naming schemes that may make a filename of `filename.3pm.exe` be displayed as `filename.exe.mp3`: [Further Reading](https://web.archive.org/web/20200302081101/https://resources.infosecinstitute.com/spoof-using-right-to-left-override-rtlo-technique-2/).
 :::

 Another attack vector includes Windows shortcuts, which will provide (as an example) a supposed videofile.avi video file but it's actually shortcut to a batch / powershell other type of script, and won't show as such even with file extensions shown.
 The file icon may also be one similar to that of a video player's, but if you pay close attention to it, you'll notice an arrow in the corner that indicates it's a `shortcut`.
-Also note the `file type` column in file explorer showing Shortcut: https://i.imgur.com/e0Cgeje.jpg.
-In the screenshot, the tiny filesize is a giveaway, but these attack vectors typically 0-byte pad the file to inflate the filesize, in an attempt to make it look more convincing.
+Also note the `file type` column in file explorer showing shortcut, the tiny filesize is a giveaway, but these attack vectors typically 0-byte pad the file to inflate the filesize, in an attempt to make it look more convincing.
 [Recommended reading on this topic](https://blog.trendmicro.com/trendlabs-security-intelligence/rising-trend-attackers-using-lnk-files-download-malware/).
 This type of download will never not be malware.

 Use proper video players instead of the default Windows media player, I recommend VLC.